Home » Houseplants » Pothos » An Easy to Follow Pothos Plant Care Guide

 An Easy to Follow Pothos Plant Care Guide

-Your first pothos plant might start as a single cutting from a friend but don’t be surprised when you end up with a huge load of leaves tumbling from your bookshelf.
+Your first pothos plant might start as a single cutting from a friend but don’t be surprised when it turns in to a mass of leaves that are uncontrollably all over your bookshelf.
 They’re just awesome plants!

 So if you want some useful care tips for growing a pothos plant this guide is for you.